VenusOfficial/Pathway-VFDA/README.md

 ## Subsequent allocation schedule:
 - When clients use up > 75% of the prior DataCap allocation, a request for additional DataCap in the form of the next tranche is automatically kicked off (via the subsequent allocation bot).
-The allocator team will set an SLA (Service Level Agreement) to keep up with allocation review and comment on bot messages within 3 days.